OfficeDev/TrainingContent/O3653/O3653-8 Deep Dive into the Office 365 Unified API/Lab.md

 1. With the session selected in Fiddler, click the **Inspector** tab and then click the **WebForms** button.
 This will show a list of all the values submitted to the current page.
 1. Copy the value for the **code** to the text file; this is the authorization code that can be used to obtain an access token.

-## Obtain an OAuth2 Access Token for the Unified API
+## Obtain an OAuth2 Access Token for the Microsoft Graph API
-Use the Azure AD token endpoint to obtain an access token for the Unified API using the authorization code you just obtained.
+Use the Azure AD token endpoint to obtain an access token for the Microsoft Graph API using the authorization code you just obtained.

 1. Take the following URL and replace the `{tenant-id}` token with the values obtained in the previous exercise: